ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Endorsement:
 : A secure statement that an Endorser vouches for the integrity of an attester's various capabilities such as claims collection and evidence signing.

+Socket Group:
+: refers to the mechanism by which a CDDL definition is extended, as described in [RFC8610] and [RFC]9165]

 # Top-Level Token Definition

 An EAT is a "message", a "token", or such whose content is a Claims-Set about an entity or some number of entities.
 An EAT MUST always contains a Claims-Set.